Eschatologue/CM_wiki/docs/option/feat/feat-general.md

 These Feats are in General category

-## 2024 Player's Handbook General Feats
+## PHB'24 General Feats

-These General feats are included in the 2024 Player's Handbook
+These General feats are included in the PHB'24

 ---